-Describe the experience developing or delivering services related to perinatal mental health by the applicant organization or that of another organization in the community.
+Describe the experience developing or delivering services related to perinatal mental health by the applicant organization.
 If you do not have much experience in providing perinatal mental health services, specify the experience you have in serving families in the perinatal period.
-Describe your plans for offering the direct support (either a support group or 1:1 parent supports), including any plans for subcontracting this work.
+Describe your plans for offering direct support (either a support group or 1:1 parent supports), including any plans for subcontracting this work.
 Training will be provided in support group facilitation or 1:1 parent supports, so prior experience is not required.

-4. Experience with Contract Compliance

-Describe the applicant's experience in successful compliance with contract requirements and completion of a program contract with state or local funding entities.
+Experience with Contract Compliance Describe the applicant's experience in successful compliance with contract requirements and completion of a program contract with state or local funding entities.